Pylons/pyramid/docs/narr/introduction.rst

 Zope applications are typically reliant on :term:`ZODB`;
 :mod:`repoze.bfg` allows you to build :term:`ZODB` applications, but it has no reliance on the ZODB package.
-Likewise, :term:`Django` tends to make the assumption that you're going to want to store your application's data in a relational database.  :mod:`repoze.bfg` makes no such assumption; it allows you to use a relational database but doesn't encourage or discourage an application developer about such a decision.
+Likewise, :term:`Django` tends to assume that you want to store your application's data in a relational database.  :mod:`repoze.bfg` makes no such assumption; it allows you to use a relational database but doesn't encourage or discourage an application developer about such a decision.

 Why?
 ----